How to become a DevOps engineer

 This technique monitors individual workflow processes and alerts you to any issues or complications that may arise.
 In addition to alerting you, the system can also guide you to the error, saving you a lot of time and money.
 Instead of tedious searching, you can dive straight into problem-solving.

-When it comes to monitoring, it’s important to remember that if you want it to truly bring all the mentioned benefits, you must set it up correctly.
+When it comes to monitoring, it’s important to remember that you need to set it up correctly if you really want it to deliver all these benefits.

-This technique is often referred to by the abbreviations CI/CD.
+This technique is often referred to by the acronyms CI/CD.
 Continuous integration, or CI, involves automatic versioning, checking, and subsequent reporting of builds.

 The second technique is Continuous Delivery, or CD.
-In this case, it’s the process where changes in applications are tested before being sent to the repository to ensure they don’t contain errors.
-Additionally, we shouldn’t forget about Continuous Deployment, which refers to the automatic sending of changes from the repository to production.
+In this case, it’s the process of testing changes to applications before committing them to the repository to ensure they’re bug-free.
+And let’s not forget Continuous Deployment, which refers to the automatic sending of changes from the repository to production.

 Containerization

 When you decide to create a container, you should follow the rule – one container = one service.
-Subsequently, you must also consider three fundamental principles of containerization, namely:
+Then you need to consider three basic principles of containerization, namely:

 • standardization,